-In the ancient past, people had to run horses and find ingredients to prepare food.
-It took a lot of effort on selecting and threatening the ingredients to prepare hospitality dishes.
-Unlike these days we can easily buy ingredients at stores.
-The Kanji ご馳走様 (Gochisousama) shows deep appreciation as well as respect and gratitude for the efforts of these people.
+In the ancient past, people had to ride horses and hunt for ingredients to prepare food.
+It took a lot of effort to select and threaten the ingredients to prepare hospitality dishes.
+Unlike today, we can easily buy ingredients in stores.
+The Kanji ご馳走様 (Gochisousama) shows deep appreciation, respect, and gratitude for the efforts of these people.

-As stated previously, the Kanji of Gochisousama represents a very beautiful meaning.
-It represents the appreciation and respect of the people who had run horses and done hard work in preparing the food.
-It is the same as now.
-Even though it is not as difficult to procure ingredients as in the past, there are still people who run to go shopping.
-Also, there are still people who run to line up the ingredients in the store, and people who run to cook.
+Even though it is not as difficult to get ingredients as in the past, there are still people who run to go shopping.
+Also, there are still people who run to the store to arrange the ingredients, and people who run to cook.
 Therefore, this phrase shows gratitude to everyone who works hard for a single meal.

-When you say it after having a meal, please say it out loud with your heart.
-It is not only “Thank you” sentences for the meal but beyond just filling your stomach.
-It is an appreciation, deep gratitude, and thanks for everyone who works for your meal on the table.
+When you say it after eating, please say it out loud with your heart.
+It is not just a “thank you” for the meal, but beyond just filling your stomach.
+It is an appreciation, a deep gratitude, and a thank you to everyone who worked for your meal on the table.

-Do you want to practice how to pronounce the phrase, Gochisousama or Gochisousama deshita?
-Here are the best practices for you!
-Please listen to the audio below and try to speak it as many times as you like.
-Then, you would not get slip tongue, or miss-spell when you say it practically.
+Do you want to practice how to pronounce Gochisousama or Gochisousama deshita?
+Here are the best exercises for you!
+Please listen to the audio below and try to say it as many times as you like.
+Then you would not get slip of the tongue or misspelling when you say it practically.

 (2) Gochisousama deshita.

-Then, Gochisousama is a pair phrase of Itadakimasu.
-People say Gochisousama after having a meal.
-When people say this, they will unite their hands at the same time as well as bowing.
-You also can say Gochisousama deshita which means “Thank you for the wonderful meal, it was a great feast”.
-The phrase deshita indicates the past tense since you have finished the meal.
+Then, Gochisousama is a couplet of Itadakimasu.
+People say Gochisousama after eating.
+When people say it, they join their hands and bow at the same time.
+You can also say Gochisousama deshita, which means “Thank you for a wonderful meal, it was a great feast.
+The phrase deshita indicates the past tense, since you have finished eating.

 Some people may have trouble when they join Japanese dining for the first time.
-Most of them would need detailed table manners, especially when are the perfect timing to say Itadakimasu and Gochisousama.
-Do not forget as well to bring your palms together when you say both of these sentences.
-The following is the detailed guidance for you!
+Most of them would need detailed table manners, especially when are the perfect times to say Itadakimasu and Gochisousama.

 When saying Itadakimasu:

-- Japanese people say Itadakimasu wherever they eat, neither in the restaurant nor their home.
+- Japanese people say Itadakimasu wherever they eat, whether in a restaurant or at home.

-- When someone cooks for them, the Japanese would surely say Itadakimasu as a gratitude for their kindness.
+- If someone cooks for them, the Japanese would surely say Itadakimasu in gratitude for their kindness.

-- We can use Itadakimasu when we receive a gift.
-This is a formal way of saying thank you.
+- We can use itadakimasu when we receive a gift.
+This is a formal way to say thank you.

 When saying Gochisousama:

-- After you finish your meal, whether you get the meal in your own home or someone else’s home.
+- After you finish eating, whether you are eating in your own home or someone else’s home.

-- When you finish eating in a restaurant.
-Servers and chefs would be very happy to hear you present them Gochisousama deshita after you complete the meal, they have prepared for you.
+- When you finish eating at a restaurant.
+Servers and chefs would be very happy to hear you present them with Gochisousama deshita after you finish the meal they prepared for you.

-- When your friend, colleague, or anyone who treated you for a meal or a drink.
+- If your friend, colleague, or anyone who has treated you to a meal or drink.
 Saying Gochisousama deshita would be the best way to thank and appreciate their kindness to you.

-Gochisosama deshita means literally “to run around,” or “to make every effort for the guest.” as mentioned beforehand.
-We can break down each word as the following
+Gochisousama deshita literally means “to run around” or “to make every effort for the guest.
+We can break down each word as follows:

 - ~sama is an honorific phrase called Keigo to respect the word or person.